-As Spencer Feldman, the developer of Medicardium points out, his research shows that this dose cannot possibly release an amount of heavy metals that could harm the kidneys.
+As Spencer Feldman, the developer of Medicardium points out, doctors administering his product to their patients affirmed that this dose cannot possibly release an amount of heavy metals that could harm the kidneys.

 You see, when an EDTA chelation suppository captures heavy metals, the route of excretion is the bowel.
 Our gut lining is replaced every 3 days or so, and therefore the bowel is able to quickly repair itself.

 Not so the kidneys.
 They are very delicate.
 If too large a quantity of heavy metals are released at once, some needs to be then eliminated by the kidneys - NOT A GOOD IDEA!